hediet/vscode-tasks-statusbar/README.md

 This extension contributes the following settings:

-* `tasksStatusbar.taskLabelFilter`: A regular expression that filters the tasks to show in the status bar by their name
+* `tasksStatusbar.taskLabelFilter`: A regular expression that filters the tasks to show in the status bar by their name.
+Defaults to `dev|watch`.
 * `tasksStatusbar.nameTemplate`: A template for the name of the status bar item.
-Refer with `$i` to the i-th captured group of the task label filter
+Refer with `$i` to the i-th captured group of the task label filter.

 ## Known Issues